adjust/cocos2dx_sdk/doc/android/eclipse.md

 std::string environment = AdjustEnvironmentProduction2dx;
 ```

 **Important:** This value should be set to `AdjustEnvironmentSandbox2dx` if and only if you or someone else is testing your app.
-Make sure to set the environment to `AdjustEnvironmentProduction2dx` just before you publish the app.
+Make sure to set the environment to `AdjustEnvironmentProduction2dx` before you publish your app.
 Set it back to `AdjustEnvironmentSandbox2dx` when you start developing and testing it again.

 We use this environment to distinguish between real traffic and test traffic from test devices.
 It is very important that you keep this value meaningful at all times!
 This is especially important if you are tracking revenue.